dbaldree/yiimp_install_scrypt/README.md

 ## Install script for yiimp on Ubuntu Server 18.04 (use Tpruvot's Yiimp)

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 -- do not use 20.x or 16.04!

 Create your Pool user account:
 - adduser baddpool
 - adduser baddpool sudo
 - usermod -a -G sudo baddpool

-Connect on your VPS =>
+Prepare the environment and clone the git repositories:
+Run the debug version of the installer:
 - apt update
 - apt upgrade
 - reboot